zacharyjameshacker-collab/CC-test-for-OSS/QUICK_START_DEMO_GUIDE.md

 ## WHAT YOU HAVE

-A complete, production-ready grant writing automation system based on Meredith Noble's proven methodology.
+A complete, production-ready grant writing automation system based on the Global Grant Writing Collective's proven methodology.
 This is not a concept—it's a working system ready to transform One Small Step's operations.

 ---